The following are the 19 notes to the principal financial statements:

 |95X8276||Eisenhower Exchange Fellowship Program Trust Fund||Public Law No. 101-454|

-The table below displays the dedicated collection amounts as of September 30, 2018 and 2017 (dollars in millions).
+The table below displays the dedicated collection amounts on a combined basis as of September 30, 2019 and 2018 (dollars in millions).

 |Balance Sheet as of September 30|

 |Fund Balance with Treasury||$2,703||$212||$2,915||$199|

 |Cumulative Results of Operations||2,570||363||2,933||$353|

 |Total Liabilities and Net Position||$2,762||$365||$3,127||$355|